-Since TOP caters to American and Canadian educators of social studies and STEM, knowledge of the German language is NOT a requirement.
+Since TOP works primarily with American and Canadian educators of social studies and STEM subjects, knowledge of the German language is NOT a requirement.
 German language educators wanting to travel to Germany are encouraged to contact their nearest Goethe-Institut for scholarship opportunities.
 That said, knowledge of the German language will only enhance your experience abroad.

-Eligible applicants include the following who are employed in the United States or Canada as social studies and/or STEM educators: classroom teachers (grades K-12), university methods professors, curriculum coordinators, principals, applicable curriculum authors, and applicable state Department of Education employees.
-Instructional coaches, librarians, teaching assistants, part-time teachers, and student teachers are not eligible to apply.
+Eligible applicants include the following who are employed in the United States or Canada as social studies and/or STEM educators: classroom teachers (grades K-12), general education/elementary educators, university methods professors, curriculum coordinators, principals, applicable curriculum authors, and applicable state Department of Education employees.
+Instructional coaches, librarians, teaching assistants, part-time teachers, and student teachers are not eligible to apply at this time.